 Additionally, as mechanisms for redress, Enagás has in place an ethical channel (accessible to all stakeholders) and an Ethical Compliance Committee (see the 'Ethics and Integrity' chapter).
 There are also corporate mailboxes available for specific areas.

 4.12 Ranking on indices and certifications

-Recognition for the Enagás sustainable management model.
+Listed below are the recognitions for the Enagás sustainable management model.